 May and June are the most popular months of the year to go clam digging「潮干狩りshiohigari 」in Japan.
-I went clam digging in Egawakaikan Shiohigarijo in Kisarazu, Chiba with my airBNB guests yesterday and we had a blast.
 It took about one hour for each member to dig about 2 Kilos of Asari clams (Japanese littleneck clams).
 Check out the four recommended clam digging recommendations below.
 Note: Clam digging is very popular in Japan so locations can get very crowded on holidays and weekends.
 Also check out the Tokyo area tide level to make sure you go around the low point.

 Clam Digging (Tokyo Area Locations) – Dig for Dinner

 The Japanese are very found of collecting one’s food as we know from the popularity of strawberry picking, blueberry picking, and sweet potato digging.
 The clam-digging season is from March to June, May and June being the most popular due to comfortable water and air temps.
 Families are well equipped with full wading gear, tents, picnic lunches and more when they hit the muddy beaches to dig for clams.
 Don’t worry you can show up with just sandals and a hat in most places.
 Most locations sell buckets (200-500 JPY), net bags (200 JPY) and digging rakes (200-500 JPY) if you show up without your gear!

 Here are tips for clam digging that were taught to us by an “expert” Japanese clam digger.

 Tip to Prepare for Clam Digging

 - Determine what location you will dig at, and review the tide chart.
 Most places are open for digging a few hours before and after low tide about six hour window.
 Most locations close the end of June so check end dates on the websites.